 As was done in Section 4.1, the number of moving parts is reduced by setting all uncertain parameters at their medians except for the climate feedback parameter.
 The distribution for the feedback parameter is defined as $f \sim N(0.61, 0.17^2)$ following Section 2, a specification which is in line with the one used by the U.S. Interagency Working Group on the SCC.
-To project socio-economic conditions and emissions into the future we follow the U.S. Interagency Working Group on the SCC and use exogenous projections developed as part of the Stanford Energy Modeling Forum study number 22 (EMF-22), specifically we use the reference scenario from the MiniCAM modeling effort (Calvin et al., 2009).5 Since the EMF-22 scenarios were only computed to 2100 and the SCC is typically computed using longer time horizons we extend the scenario to 2300 closely following the method used by the U.S. Interagency Working Group on the SCC.
+To project socio-economic conditions and emissions into the future we follow the U.S. Interagency Working Group on the SCC and use exogenous projections developed as part of the Stanford Energy Modeling Forum study number 22 (EMF-22), specifically we use the reference scenario from the MiniCAM modeling effort Calvin et al. (2009).8 Since the EMF-22 scenarios were only computed to 2100 and the SCC is typically computed using longer time horizons we extend the scenario to 2300 closely following the method used by the U.S. Interagency Working Group on the SCC.
 Specifically, the global population projection is extended by assuming that the growth rate will decline linearly starting in 2100 until it reaches zero in 2300.
 The growth rate of per capita economic output is assumed to decline linearly from the 2100 level to zero in 2300.
 The industrial CO2 emissions projection is extended by assuming that the carbon intensity (CO2/economic output) growth rate will continue to decline after 2100 at the same rate it averaged between 2090 and 2100.
-The net CO_2 emissions from land use change is assumed to decline linearly starting in 2100 until it reaches zero in 2200, and all other emissions are assumed to remain constant after 2100.
-6To derive the additional radiative forcing above year 2000 levels along this exogenous emissions scenario we use MAGICC version 5.3 to keep the assumptions regarding atmospheric gas cycles constant across the different temperature response models.7 To represent the path of historical radiative forcing used to initialize the climate models we consider a basic piecewise linear function where the year 2000 level is determined by a simple energy balance
+The net CO_2 emissions from land use change is assumed to decline linearly starting in 2100 until it reaches zero in 2200, and all other emissions are assumed to remain constant after 2100.9 To derive the additional radiative forcing above year 2000 levels

-5 The SCC working group considers four other scenarios from the EMF-22 exercise, however, for readability we focus on a single scenario, noting that the specific scenario chosen is not crucial for our results.
+8 The SCC working group considers four other scenarios from the EMF-22 exercise, however, for readability we focus on a single scenario, noting that the specific scenario chosen is not crucial for our results.

-6 The U.S. Interagency Working Group on the SCC used the assumption that non-CO2 radiative forcing remained constant after 2100, however they did not specify this assumption in terms of emissions projections.
+9 The U.S. Interagency Working Group on the SCC used the assumption that non-CO2 radiative forcing remained constant after 2100, however they did not specify this assumption in terms of emissions projections.
 One interpretation would be that in year 2101 all non-CO2 emissions drop instantaneously to the rate of decay for their atmospheric stocks.
 Since such a strong discontinuity in emissions at this arbitrary point in the future seems unlikely we instead make the simplifying assumption that all non-CO2 emissions remain constant after 2100.
-However, we note that the choice of assumptions regarding post-2100 non-CO2 emissions does not effect the general results of this paper.
+However, we note that the choice along this exogenous emissions scenario we use MAGICC version 5.3 to keep the assumptions regarding atmospheric gas cycles constant across the different temperature response models.10 To represent the path of historical radiative forcing used to initialize the climate models we consider a basic piecewise linear function where the year 2000 level is determined by a simple energy balance equation, the draw of climate feedback strength, and currently observed anomalies following Andreae et al. (2005) and Kiehl (2007).
+The goal of this approach is to ensure that for each draw of the feedback parameter the path of historical radiative forcing is consistent with current observations.
+Full details of this approach to initialization are presented in Appendix B.